 5) @jeffbezos Be the change you want to see in the world.
 Stand with truth. #ROSEARMY #Amazon

 3. Louise Godbold

-Louise Godbold, who is the co-executive director of the nonprofit Echo Parenting & Education, says that in the '90s, she was assaulted while taking an office tour of The Weinstein Company.
-Godbold recently wrote a blog post about the horrifying event.
-She described the event by saying, "[it was an] office tour that became an occasion to trap me in an empty meeting room, the begging for a massage, his hands on my shoulders as I attempted to beat a retreat . . . all while not wanting to alienate the most powerful man in Hollywood."
+Louise Godbold, who is the co-executive director of the nonprofit Echo Parenting & Education, previously claimed that in the '90s, she was assaulted while taking an office tour of the Weinstein Company.
+On Oct.
+9, 2017, Godbold published a blog post about the horrifying event, writing, "[it was an] office tour that became an occasion to trap me in an empty meeting room, the begging for a massage, his hands on my shoulders as I attempted to beat a retreat . . . all while not wanting to alienate the most powerful man in Hollywood."